 6. Learn to Snorkel

-Another way to head out on the water for your little ones, or if it’s too chilly to swim, enjoy a glass bottom boat experience.
+Another way to head out on the water for your little ones, or if it’s too chilly to swim, is to enjoy a glass-bottom boat experience.

 7. Palma to Soller Vintage Tarin